-The government designed Medicare to serve as an “a la carte” menu of options for healthcare.
-Medicare Part A is the first part of these options (there are also parts B, C, and D).
-Services covered under Medicare Part A include:
+The government designed Medicare to serve as an “a la carte” menu of healthcare options, or “parts.”
+Medicare Part A is the first part; you can also choose from among parts B, C, and D.

-- home health care
+- inpatient hospital care

 - hospice care

 - limited stays in a skilled nursing facility

 There are specific rules about the services and supplies Medicare Part A covers, as well as how long they’re covered.

 Other parts of Medicare that cover hospitalization costs

 Although Part A is generally known as hospital insurance, other parts of Medicare may also cover some of the costs of a hospital stay.

 - Part B. Generally, Medicare Part B doesn’t cover costs for inpatient care, but it may cover services that occur before or after inpatient care.
 Part B covers doctor’s appointments, emergency room visits, urgent care visits, lab work, X-rays, and many other outpatient services.

 - Part C (Medicare Advantage).
 Medicare Advantage plans are sold by private insurance companies and include the services covered under parts A and B. They may also cover prescription drugs, dental care, or vision care.